This Vegan Spinach Artichoke Pasta is super creamy and flavorful! It’s kid approved and ready in just 30 minutes! Perfect for an easy weeknight meal!

 Artichokes ~ I used canned for convenience.
 Canned artichokes tend to be packed in water.
 You can buy them whole, halved, or quartered.
 They’re going to get chopped anyway, so I suggest buying whatever version is cheaper.

-You can use jarred marinated artichokes if you prefer, but know that those will contain oil.
+You can use jarred marinated artichokes if you prefer, but know that most of those will contain oil.
+Double check labels if that concerns you.

 Cashews ~ Use raw unsalted cashews for the creamiest texture.
 If you have a high speed blender, like a Vitamix or Blendec, you don’t need to soak them.
 If your blender isn’t quite as powerful, you’ll want to soak the cashews in hot water for at least 30 minutes and up to 2 hours (or even overnight!) to ensure they blend up smooth and creamy.